80-am/fishcraft/README.md

 debug: false
 ```

-Start the application and focus your WoW window with the character standing at a fishing spot fully zoomed in (FPV).
+Start the application and focus your WoW window with the character standing at a fishing spot fully zoomed in (FPV) for optimal performance.

 For now the World of Warcraft window will need to be focused at all time.